Spodymun/ros2-lidar-explorer/README.md

 # ▶️ Running the Project

-Once everything is set up, follow these steps to launch mapping.
+Once everything is set up, follow these steps to launch mapping and navigation.

 ```bash
 cd ~/ws_lidar/src/ros2-lidar-explorer
 ./startup.sh IP_ADRESS_OF_YOUR_ESP
 ```
-In Rviz you'll have to add laser_scan, map, robot and tf.
-   - By display type laser_scan - by topic /scan
-   - By display type map - by topic /map
-   - By display type RobotModel
-     - Description Topic /robot_description

-Set your fixed frames to odom until the map is loaded, then set it to map and start exploring.